 It also means matching the Supplement Facts to what’s actually controllable in production: verified raw material identity, defined specifications, and testing methods that work in the gummy matrix through the end of shelf life.

-A manufacturability-first checklist
+A manufacturability checklist

 If you’re developing a heart-positioned gummy, these are the questions that protect your timeline and your product quality.